Maximizing Nodularity in the Ductile Iron Casting Process

 lifetime casting pattern with vertical in-mold inoculation chamber

-In our business, we talk a lot about nodularity, and for good reason — it is a prime indicator of quality in ductile iron castings.
-But what is it, why is it beneficial, and how do we optimize our ductile iron casting process to achieve it?
+In our business, we talk a lot about nodularity, which is a prime indicator of quality in ductile iron castings.

 What is nodularity?